Kruger National Park: Kruger National Park

 By the passage of the National Parks Act of 1926, Sabi Game Reserve, the adjacent Shingwedzi Game Reserve, and farms were combined to create Kruger National Park.
-In line with the scheme developed by Reitz, private landowners in total exchanged a total of 196,000 acres of land in the reserve for 135,000 acres of government land on the outside, as well financial restitution, which totalling £40,000.
+In line with the scheme developed by Reitz, private landowners in total exchanged a total of 76000 km2 of land in the reserve for 550 km2 of government land on the outside, as well financial restitution, which totalled £40,000.

 The previous Sabi Reserve Warden, James Stevenson-Hamilton, became Warden of the new park.
 A Board of Trustees was appointed to run the park, chaired by Senator W. J.C.
 Brebner (chairman), and including a range of politicians, naturalists and philanthropists: Deneys Reitz, Oswald Pirow, H.B.
 Papenfus, R. A. Hockly, Sir Abe Bailey, W.A.
 Campbell, Alwin Karl Haagner, Gustav Preller, and A.E.
 Charter, who served as secretary.

 In 1928 the head of the South African Air Force, Sir Pierre van Ryneveld, personally led an airborne expedition by three Board of Trustees members to investigate the effect of low-flying airplanes on game.
 The Board members included Deneys Reitz, who used the data from this trip to frame regulations on flying over the Park.

 Warden James Stevenson-Hamilton retired on 30 April 1946, after 44 years of service.
 He was replaced by Colonel J. A. B. Sandenbergh of the South African Air Force.

 In 1959, work commenced to completely fence the park's boundaries.
 Work started on the southern boundary along the Crocodile River and in 1960 the western and northern boundaries were fenced, followed by the eastern boundary with Mozambique.
 The purpose of the fence was to curb the spread of diseases, facilitate border patrolling and inhibit the movement of poachers.

 The Makuleke area in the northern part of the park was forcibly taken from the Makuleke people by the government in 1969 and about 1500 of them were relocated to land to the south so that their original tribal areas could be integrated into the greater Kruger National Park.